Borisa995/storabble-login-qa-assignment/test-docs/test-cases.md

 - Below the emaik input field, the message "Please enter a valid email address." is displayed.
 - No redirection occurs.

+---

+## TC19: Verify that brute-force protection is implemented on login

+**Type:** Security / Negative
+**Severity:** High
+**Priority:** High
+**Status:** Not Applicable

+**Description:**
+Verify that the system detects and prevents brute-force login attempts after multiple consecutive failed attempts using incorrect credentials.

+**Preconditions:**
+- User `vodav76919@ihnpo.com` is registered
+- Correct password is `Testiranje1`
+- The user is logged out
+- The login page is accessible at: `https://st.storabble.etondigital.com/en/login`

+**Test Data:**
+- Email: `randomvalidemail32@yopmail.com`
+- Password: `Test1234!`

+**Test Steps:**
+1. Open Chrome and navigate to the login page `https://st.storabble.etondigital.com/en/login`
+2. Enter the incorrect email `randomvalidemail32@yopmail.com` in the email input field.
+3. Enter the incorrect password `Test1234!` in the password input field.
+4. Click the  "Login" button.
+3. Repeat the login attempt 10 or more times within a short time (e.g., under 2 minutes).
+4. Observe any changes or triggered protection features.

+**Expected Result:**
+- The application should block any new attempts after a some number of failed logins (e.g., 5–10).
+- A lockout message should appear or a CAPTCHA should be displayed.
+- Server may return a "Too Many Requests" or similar response.
+- If no protection is triggered, this is considered a security risk and should be reported as a recommendation.